-Cluster A personality disorders
+Group A personality disorders

 Paranoid personality disorder

-- Unjustified suspicion of the loyalty or trustworthiness of others
+- Doubts the loyalty of others.

 Schizoid personality disorder

-- Inability to take pleasure in most activities
+- Cannot take pleasure in most activities.

-- Inability to pick up normal social cues
+- Cannot pick up typical social cues.

 Schizotypal personality disorder